david-hodge/invis/README.md

 The PDF white text approach is more robust to large quantities of hidden text.

-In HTML you may need to specify `block` to force a larger block of hidden content with
+In HTML you may need to specify `block` to force a larger block of hidden content with.

+---

+## Accessiblity features

+For readers navigating the HTML document with a screen, the container for the hidden text has an aria-label added informing the reader that the text to follow is visibly hidden.
+An additional line of text is also read at the start and end of the hidden block, to signify where the hidden text ends.
+The precise text can be found near the top of the `invis.lua` file.

 ## Installing